Absolute Ceiling:

 Asymmetric Thrust: Uneven thrust created by the ascending and descending propeller blades.
 This condition also occurs when the thrust produced by the engines of a multi-engine airplane is uneven.

-Critical Engine: The engine with the most adverse effect on controllability and climb performance of a multi-engine airplane if it were to fail.
+Critical Engine: The engine with the most adverse effect on controllability and climb performance of a multi-engine airplane if it fails.

 Drift Down: The unavoidable descent due to the loss of an engine when above the single-engine absolute ceiling of an airplane.